 Model Instruction 3.04 (Burden of Proof) tells the jury that something is proved only if the jury finds it is more likely true than not true.
 The phrase “greater weight of the evidence” is not necessary here.
 It can be included in Instruction 3.04 if desired by the court.

-Punitive damages are allowed when the threshold for liability requires reckless conduct.
-If the threshold for the underlying tort liability is less than “reckless,” the bracketed language correctly states the standard for punitive damages under 42 U.S.C. § 1983.
+Punitive damages are allowed when “a defendant’s conduct is shown to be motivated by evil motive or intent, or when it involves reckless or callous indifference to the federally protected rights of others.”
+Swipies v.
+Kofka, 419 F.3d 709, 717-18 (8th Cir.
+2005) (quoting Smith v.
+Wade, 461 U.S. 30, 56 (1983)).
+If the threshold for the underlying tort liability is less than “reckless,” a plaintiff still must prove at least recklessness to be awarded punitive damages under 42 U.S.C. § 1983.
 Smith v.
 Wade, 461 U.S. 30 (1983).
 See Kolstad v.
-American Dental Ass’n, 527 U.S. 526, 535, 536 (1999), and Canny v.
+American Dental Ass’n, 527 U.S. 526, 535-36 (1999); United States v.
+Rupp, 68 F.4th 1075, 1080 (8th Cir.
+2023) (citing Kolstad and affirming punitive damages jury verdict for violation of the Fair Housing Act, Court held sufficient evidence to support punitive damages jury verdict where defendant had 50 years experience as a landlord, read the newspaper profusely and researched tenants’ rights issues, among other supporting evidence); Canny v.
 Dr. Pepper/Seven-Up Bottling Group, Inc., 439 F.3d 894, 903 (8th Cir.
-2006), discussing the meaning of “malice” and “reckless indifference.”
-If the threshold for liability is “malice” or “reckless indifference” or something more culpable, no additional finding should be necessary because the language in the issue/element instruction requires the jury to find the culpability necessary for imposing punitive damages.
+2006) (discussing the meaning of “malice” and “reckless indifference.”).
+Reckless indifference “requires evidence that the defendant acted ‘in the face of a perceived risk that [his or her] actions [would] violate federal law.”
+Swipies, 419 F.3d at 718 (quoting Kolstad, 527 U.S. at 536).
+If the threshold for liability is “malice” or something more culpable than reckless indifference, no additional finding should be necessary because the language in the issue/element instruction requires the jury to find the culpability necessary for imposing punitive damages.
 However, it is recommended that the punitive damages instruction include such language to be sure the jury focuses on that issue.

 Fill in the number or title of the actual damages or nominal damages instruction here.